-Chickens molt their feathers annually in a process of feather loss and re-growth that can take several months.
+Chickens molt their plumage annually in a process of feather loss and re-growth that can take several months.
 During the natural molting process, hens may go out of lay completely or lay only very few eggs.
 Thus, depending on economic factors affecting the marketplace, such as egg price, hens used for commercial egg production are either depopulated and replaced with younger pullets after a year, or they may be kept for a second egg-laying cycle following a forced molt.
 Force-molting speeds up the natural molt process and causes a temporary regression of the reproductive tract and cessation of egg-laying.
+195

-Until recently, most force-molting regimes involved complete feed withdrawal (i.e., starvation).
-While more than 80% of all U.S. eggs are now produced under the United Egg Producers (UEP) industry program,129 which no longer permits forced molting by starvation,2 producers who choose not to adopt the UEP voluntary guidelines may still use feed withdrawal to induce a molt.
-In starvation molt regimes, feed is withheld for up to 14 days130 and may be combined with 1-2 days of water deprivation,^{131,132} along with a decrease in daylight hours.
-Hens are then fed a diet formulated to control body weight until new feathering and reproductive function recommences.13 During forced molting through feed withdrawal, hens exhibit a classical physiological stress response, as well as signs of "extreme distress such as increased aggression and the formation of stereotyped pacing."^{7,13} Duncan considers the practice "barbaric," as it can double the mortality of the flock, and leads to "great suffering."21
+In starvation force molt regimes, feed is withheld for up to 14 days196 and may be combined with 1-2 days of water deprivation, ^{197,198} along with a decrease in daylight hours.
+During a forced molt, hens may lose up to 35% of their body weight.
+199 When feed is removed, hens exhibit a classical physiological stress response, as well as signs of "extreme distress such as increased aggression and the formation of stereotyped pacing." ^{200,201}